 - WAV / AIFF: uncompressed and full quality — use these if the song is going to a mastering engineer, a distributor, or any further processing.

 For anything you plan to master or release, export an uncompressed WAV or AIFF and create MP3s later from the mastered file.
-The reason ties into sample rate and bit depth — see sample rate and bit depth explained.
+If you are unsure which container suits a given job, WAV vs MP3 breaks down the trade-offs.
+The reason also ties into sample rate and bit depth — see sample rate and bit depth explained.

 Exporting for streaming and loudness

 Streaming platforms normalise loudness, so you do not need to crush your master to be loud.
 Aim for a clean, dynamic mix and let the platform handle levels.
+If loudness is your concern, how to make a song louder explains the right way to do it without wrecking the dynamics.
 The targets and why they matter are covered in LUFS explained, and the broader picture is in what is mastering.

 Exporting stems instead of a stereo mix